Wednesday, February 14, 2024

 7 clients.

-While I did not search extensively I did not find an explanation for either the
+While I did not search extensively, I did not find an explanation for either the

 doubling back-off of the retransmissions or the 576 byte payload size.